ni/nimble/CONTRIBUTING.md

 ## Getting Started

 From the `nimble` directory:
 1. Make sure you have npm version 7+ installed by running `npm --version`.
 If you have npm version 6 or earlier, upgrade by running `npm install npm@latest -g`.
 1. Run `npm install`
 1. Run `npm run build`
 1. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook

-      - Note: **you'll need to refresh your browser window to see style changes**.
+    **Note**: You will need to refresh your browser window to see style changes made in source.

 ## Develop New Components

 ### Adding a new component

 1. Ensure UX specs are up to date and tokens are generated.
-[See instructions for contributing to nimble tokens](packages/nimble-tokens/CONTRIBUTING.md).
+See instructions for [contributing to nimble tokens](packages/nimble-tokens/CONTRIBUTING.md).
 1. Expose any tokens in the token provider and add web component logic.
-[See instructions for contributing to nimble components](packages/nimble-components/CONTRIBUTING.md).
+See instructions for [contributing to nimble components](packages/nimble-components/CONTRIBUTING.md).
 1. Add wrappers for each framework.
-[See instructions for adding Angular wrappers](angular-workspace/projects/ni/nimble-angular/CONTRIBUTING.md).
-[See instructions for adding Blazor wrappers](packages/nimble-blazor/CONTRIBUTING.md).
+See instructions for [adding Angular wrappers](angular-workspace/projects/ni/nimble-angular/CONTRIBUTING.md).
+See instructions for [adding Blazor wrappers](packages/nimble-blazor/CONTRIBUTING.md).
 1. Publish and use! 🎉

 ## Pull Requests, Releases, and Versioning